cs188-software-design-security-w20/project-the-a-team/README.md

 Before any operations, be sure to run `yarn` at the project root directory to sync up the dependencies.

 Then run `docker-compose up --build` at the project root directory to start the backend (along with the database).
 To run the backend in the background (in detached mode), use `docker-compose up --build -d`.
-The development version of backend will run on http://localhost:8080.
+The development version of backend will run on http://localhost:8080/.

+In order for PDF saving to work, you need to have access to a Google Cloud Storage bucket using the service account credentials in `backend/config.json`.
+Due to security concerns, we have disabled our testing account; anyone who wishes to test that particular part of the code should use the deployed website (https://tax.timothygu.me/), or create a Google Cloud Storage bucket yourself and change the `storageBucket` and `credentials.serviceAccount` properties in `backend/config.json`.

 ## Notes